aadityanj/ec-note-restapi/README.md

       $ npm install
     ```
 - Configure the database for your project
-  - Open the config directory in your project files and open the database.json with any notepad editor.
+  - Open the config directory in your project files and open database.json with any notepad editor.
   - The config file should be like the below structure
    ```
    {